raulZAg/thresistance-python/README.md

 # The Resistance Bot - "MyBot_Raul"

-This repository contains a Python bot for the cooperative card game Hanabi, developed using the Hanabi Python framework by Joseph Walton-Rivers.
+This repository contains a Python agent for the card game The Resistance, developed using The Resistance Python framework by Joseph Walton-Rivers.
 The bot, named "MyBot_Raul", uses a combination of decision trees and Bayesian statistics to make decisions during gameplay.

 ## Project Overview